Skip to content

 FALSE if the instruction has a conditional action, and we know it is not taken.

-The underlying Capstone instruction, if present.
-Ideally, only the enhancement code will access the 'cs_insn' property
+The underlying Capstone instruction object.
+Only the enhancement code should access the 'cs_insn' property

 This field is used to declare if the instruction is a conditional instruction.
 In most cases, we can determine this purely based on the instruction ID, and this field is irrelevent.
 However, in some arches, like Arm, the same instruction can be made conditional by certain instruction attributes.
 Ex: Arm, bls instruction.
 This is encoded as a b (Capstone ID 11) under the code, with an additional condition code field.
 In this case, sometimes a b instruction (ID 11) is unconditional (always branches), in other cases it is conditional.
 We use this field to disambiguate these cases.